 "Decision making is an area where Adam is improving," said Luciani.
 "Currently our six month plan calls for more touch so we can compete with the European players on red clay a little better."

 Neff has two younger siblings: Katie (10) who also plays tennis, and a five-year-old sister who will start tennis soon.

 Neff's parents are understandably proud of their son, and they admire his spirit.

 "Adam has a true belief that he will succeed," said his father.
 "He trusts his support team and his training team."

 Sophia Edwards (Sarasota, Fla.)

-We stay in Florida to take a look at the girl who will likely be No. 1 on the College Recruiting List for sixth graders: Sophia Edwards.
+We stay in Florida to take a look at the girl who will likely be No. 1 on the Class Rankings List for sixth graders: Sophia Edwards.

 Edwards, who turned 12 this summer, has spent the bulk of the past year competing primarily in the 14s division.
 Her two most recent matches in the 12s division were strong showings at national championship events - she won a bronze ball in singles and a gold ball in doubles at the USTA Winter Nationals